martinclason/Molecular-Dynamics-Project/docs/install.rst

 This will install `ale` without dependencies and in editable mode so the source code can be edited.

-To test if this worked you can now run:
+To test if ale is installed correctly you can now run:
 ::

   $ ale -h